-Artists Harrell Fletcher and Adam Moser will document the span of an academic year at the Hammer through the lens of a school yearbook.
+Artists Harrell Fletcher and Adam Moser documented the span of an academic year at the Hammer through the lens of a school yearbook.
 Yearbook investigates the inner workings of the Hammer– the visitors that come through it, the artists that provide the motivation to come in the first place, and the staff that make it possible.
-With regular visits to the museum, the UCLA yearbook staff, in collaboration with the artists, will be creating the texts and documentation for the publication.
-The yearbook will be published in June 2012.
+With regular visits to the museum, the UCLA yearbook staff, in collaboration with the artists, created the texts and documentation for the publication.
+The yearbook was published in June 2012.

-The accumulating information will also be posted on www.hammeryearbook.com.
-This website will serve as a place to present the artists’ and students’ process in the development of the project.
+The accumulating information was also posted on www.hammeryearbook.com.
+This website serves as a place to present the artists’ and students’ process in the development of the project.

 Documentation for the Hammer Yearbook, began on October 2nd, when visitors were invited to meet the artists and to have their portraits taken for the book.
 A group photo of all visitors was shot on the lobby stairs that day.
-Until the end of March, when visitors come to the museum they can have their portrait taken in the lobby to be included in the yearbook.
+Until the end of March, when visitors came to the museum they could have their portrait taken in the lobby to be included in the yearbook.

 Part of the curatorial department, the Public Engagement program collaborates with artists to develop and present works that create an exchange with the institution and with visitors.
 Enacted both inside and outside the galleries, Public Engagement projects range from re-envisioned security guard uniforms to library and orchestra residencies.
 The Hammer Museum's Public Engagement program is supported, in part, by the Los Angeles County Board of Supervisors through the Los Angeles County Arts Commission.